avigewirtz/avigewirtz.github.io-/make/writing-a-simple-makefile.md

 <figure><img src="../../.gitbook/assets/Frame 33.png" alt="" width="563"><figcaption></figcaption></figure>

+This graph tells us the following:

+	1.	testintmath depends on testintmath.o and intmath.o.
+The command to build testintmath is gcc testintmath.o intmath.o
+	2.	testintmath.o object file is generated from testintmath.c and intmath.h.
+	3. The intmath.o object file is generated from intmath.c and intmath.h.

 The interpretation of this dependency graph should hopefully be pretty self-explanatory.

 Each node represents a file is represented by a The nodes represent filesAn arrow from file A to B indicates that file A depends on B. For example, the we see that `intmath.o` depends on `intmath.c` and `intmath.h`.
 Each file with dependencies is labeled with the command to build it.
 In make terminology, these files are known as _targets_.